Permission use cases¶

 content/publish

-This also lets the user copy and move content, as well as add new Locations to a content item (but not remove them).
+This also lets the user copy and move content, and add new locations to a content item (but not remove them).

 Move content¶